Export

 - Run locally with

-npm install && npm run dev - Build for production with
+npm install && npm run dev - Build the project with the package-manager command defined in the repository

 - Continue development with your own team